 So what should you say?

 Anything really, just don’t mention the B word.
-Offer them a token payment, tell them you expect to be able to pay more in a few months time or simply say you are going to be taking debt advice and leave it at that.
+Offer them a token payment of £1 a month, tell them you expect to be able to pay more in a few months time or simply say you are going to be taking debt advice and leave it at that.